lajax/yii2-translate-manager/README.md

     'translatemanager' => [
         'class' => 'lajax\translatemanager\Module',
         'root' => '@app',               // The root directory of the project scan.
         'layout' => 'language',         // Name of the used layout.
-If using own layout use ‘null’.
+If using own layout use 'null'.
         'allowedIPs' => ['127.0.0.1'],  // IP addresses from which the translation interface is accessible.
         'roles' => ['@'],               // For setting access levels to the translating interface.
         'tmpDir' => '@runtime',         // Writable directory for the client-side temporary language files.
                                         // IMPORTANT: must be identical for all applications (the AssetsManager serves the JavaScript files containing language elements from this directory).
+        'phpTranslators' => ['::t'],    // list of the php function for translating messages.
+        'jsTranslators' => ['lajax.t'], // list of the js function for translating messages.
+        'patterns' => ['*.js', '*.php'],// list of file extensions that contain language elements.
         'ignoredCategories' => ['yii'], // these categories won’t be included in the language database.
         'ignoredItems' => ['config'],   // these files will not be processed.
         'tables' => [                   // Properties of individual tables